 Mission & Vision

-Prairie Spruce Commons is a cohousing community committed to building an apartment-style condominium intentionally designed to use resources wisely and to encourage cooperation as well as friendly interaction among residents and neighbours, individuals and families.
+Prairie Spruce Commons is a cohousing community in an apartment-style condominium intentionally designed to use resources wisely and to encourage cooperation as well as friendly interaction among residents and neighbours, individuals and families.
 This inclusive, safe and authentic community is one that respects, shares & cares.

 How Cohousing Works